We wanted to re-post this recipe from Valentine’s – because it’s also a great way to keep from using your oven on hot days!

 - Spread a ricotta cheese mixture on top of noodles.
 I've found it's easiest to squeeze mixture out of a zip lock. (see image below recipe).

 - Sprinkle with parmesan cheese, followed by mozarella.
 I use more mozarella than parmesan.

 - Repeat steps 3 and 4 until you have 3 layers of noodles or are simply out of ingredients.
 It’s hard to mess this up – the most important part is to make sure there is a layer of sauce touching each layer of noodles so that it will “boil” while cooking.
 Cook on LOW for 4-5 hours.
 During the last hour, pour the extra 1 Cup Mozzarella on top so it will melt and look lovely by dinner time

 When adding the no cook lasagna noodles, don’t stress about laying the noodles out perfectly.
-Unless you have a rectangle crock pot (do they make those?) you are going to have to overlap noodles.
+Unless you have a rectangular casserole crock pot you are going to have to overlap noodles.

 I have found that squeezing the ricotta/egg mixture out of a zip lock baggy with a hole in the corner cuts down serious frustration.
 If you’ve ever tried to spread out ricotta cheese on hard lasagna noodles you know what I mean.
 Squeeze out the ricotta on top of the lasagna noodles, then spread with a the bottom side of a large spoon.
 This little step is pure genius I tell you!